luyadev/luya/docs/guide/concept-composition.md

 The above example will generate a language and country specific prefix urls for example `http://example.com/en-us/` and the `hostInfoMapping` domains who points to this website would have the predefined settings defined in the array.

-In order to access data from the composition component you can access the composition component by its keys:
+In order to retrieve data from the composition component you can access the composition component by its keys:

 ```php
 $langShortCode = Yii::$app->composition['langShortCode'];
 $countryShortCode = Yii::$app->composition['countryShortCode'];
 ```

 > Note: In the CMS context, the **langShortCode** is **required** by default.
-Other patterns can be added, but the langShortCode is bound to the CMS language table from the database.
-When creating a LUYA website without the CMS module you can complet change those patterns.
+Other patterns can be added, but the **langShortCode** is bound to the CMS language table from the database.
+In case a LUYA website without the CMS module is created you can completely change those patterns.

 ## Disable the Component